 Taxation that controls alcohol affordability

 Taxation that takes inflation into account is important to ensure that the value of the tax does not erode over time.
-This is because inflation forces lessens the purchasing power of the government’s tax revenue, among others.
+This is because inflation forces lessen the purchasing power of the government’s tax revenue, among others.
 Australia’s budgetary papers for the year 2014-15 detailed the rationale for the taxation method, according to 9 News reporting.

 Indexation will maintain the real value of the rate.
 Non-indexation has eroded the tax base; had indexation continued, the rate would now be about 55 [cents per litre (cpl)], that is, 17 cpl higher.”